88-degrees/Book-of-Changes/appendix02s2.md

 1. '(Now) he advances, (now) he recedes:' -- his mind is perplexed.

-It would be advantageous for him to have the

-###### p.
-339

-firmness of a brave soldier:' -- his mind would in that case be well governed.
+It would be advantageous for him to have the firmness of a brave soldier:' -- his mind would in that case be well governed.

+<a id="p-339"></a>

 2. 'The good fortune springing from what borders on confusion' is due to the position (of the line) in the centre.